 It's going to sound kind of mean, but if you don't like the service in the stores, don't shop there.
 And instead of complaining about the employees service, complain about the policy behind it, or the obvious lack of training that the employee received.

 Besides that, workers all over the place are forced to carry 80+ lb boxes alone because they understaff people capable of carrying it.
-60lb boxes are stored on top shelfs requiring a ladder to get down....
+60lb boxes are stored on top shelves requiring a ladder to get down...
 OSHA would have a lot of fun doing a surprise inspection of these stores.
-So when a worker doesn't even look to see if we have something, or they're hesitant to sell you the thing that you wanted, remember, we care about our safety, the company doesn't.
+So when a worker doesn't even look to see if we have something, or they're hesitant to sell you the thing that you wanted.
+Remember, we care about our safety, the company doesn't.
 We're just trying to avoid that risk of injury.

 And if you do shop there, be ready for an even more extreme game of 20 questions every time you shop, because the company got more strict on BPPs, batteries, and credit cards, to where its actually a write-up, with the chance of being fired, for forgetting to ask ONE person about those 3 things, and then any random charity we're taking donations for.

 As workers, I know you all understand, job stress causes bad workers, there's a point where you just "snap", you stop caring, and you stop trying, especially when your paycheck doesn't even pay for the gas to get to work.
 We're not out to get the customer, we all know that your repeat business is what gives us a chance of getting hours, we want you shopping there so that we have a job.
 But now, it's obvious the company doesn't care, they make more money in credit sales than they do in actual sales.